avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ### Continuous Fee Mechanism

-Currently, the P-Chain operates under a fixed fee mechanism for each transaction type.
-There are discussions to introduce a [dynamic multi-dimensional fee](https://github.com/avalanche-foundation/ACPs/discussions/69) to the P-Chain.
-The total number of Subnet Validators on the P-Chain should be considered in that dynamic fee mechanism.
-Through these dimensions, a standard charge that all Subnet Validators will pay will be calculated by the network based on network activity, commonly referred to as a "base fee".
-This base fee will move up when the total number of Subnet Validators is above target utilization and move down when the total number of Subnet Validators is below target utilization.

-Each additional Subnet Validator on the P-Chain adds load to the network.
-The discussions for the dynamic multi-dimensional fee charge when a transaction is instantiated but there isn't a solution for charging Subnet Validators for the space they are using over the time they are validating on the network (which may be indefinitely).
-This is a common problem in blockchains and there have been many state rent proposals in the broader blockchain space to address it.
-This fee mechanism takes advantage of the fact that each Subnet Validator uses the same amount of state and charges each Subnet Validator the dynamic base fee for every discrete unit of time it is active.
+Every additional Subnet Validator on the P-Chain adds persistent load to the Avalanche Network.
+When a validator transaction is issued on the P-Chain, it is charged for the computational cost of the transaction itself but does not account for the cost of an active Subnet Validator over the time they are validating on the network (which may be indefinitely).
+This is a common problem in blockchains, spawning many state rent proposals in the broader blockchain space to address it.
+The following fee mechanism takes advantage of the fact that each Subnet Validator uses the same amount of computation and charges each Subnet Validator the dynamic base fee for every discrete unit of time it is active.

 To charge each Subnet Validator, the notion of a `Balance` is introduced.
 The `Balance` of a Subnet Validator will be continuously charged during the time they are active to cover the cost of storing the associated validator properties (BLS key, weight, nonce) in memory and to track IPs (in addition to other services provided by the Primary Network).
 This `Balance` is initialized with the `RegisterSubnetValidatorTx` that added them to the active validator set. `Balance` can be increased at any time using the `IncreaseBalanceTx`.
 When this `Balance` reaches `0`, the Subnet Validator will be considered "inactive" and will no longer participate in validating the Subnet.
 Inactive Subnet Validators can be moved back to the active validator set at any time using the same `IncreaseBalanceTx`.
 Once a Subnet Validator is considered inactive, the P-Chain will remove these properties from memory and only retain them on disk.
 All messages from that validator will be considered invalid until it is revived using the `IncreaseBalanceTx`.
 Subnets can reduce the amount of inactive weight by removing inactive validators with the `SetSubnetValidatorWeightTx` (`Weight` = 0).